Link to host page

 2) As above but without tassels and used to finish the edges of a flag, usually in the livery or national colours (or gold/silver thread).

-flag with cords
+flag with cords flag with cords flag with cords

 CORDED CROSS